 - September 2020: introduce idea for statute to general public via a Grow Native! webinar (see recording)

-- As of early December 2020, MoIP is reviewing initial feedback to determine its next steps regarding stakeholder input/comment/advisement
+- December 2020: MoIP reviewed initial feedback to determine its next steps regarding stakeholder input/comment/advisement

 Legislative Advocacy/Engagement Phase